-The District provides medical, dental, vision, and life insurance to all employees through the Hancock County Schools Health Benefit Fund.
+The District provides medical, dental, and vision insurance to all employees through the Hancock County Schools Health Benefit Fund.
 Depending upon the plan chosen, the employees share the cost of the monthly premium with the Board.
 The premium varies with employee depending on the terms of the union contract.